parisnumerique/package-components-poc/README.md

 And modify it.

+## Replacing a component

+If you want to override a component, copy it entierly into your Rails app.
+For example:

+    $ mkdir frontend/components/paris
+    $ cp -r node_modules/paris-components-poc/frontend/components/paris/download_button/ frontend/components/paris/

+And modify the local files.

 ## Development

 To work on the package you must include in a Rails app using the `file:` form.
 Each time you make changes to the package you must update it from your Rails app with `yarn upgrade paris-components-poc` and restart your Rails app.